 1. For decades, the United States Supreme Court has recognized that the freedom to read and correspond with the outside world while incarcerated carries important benefits to both prisoners and society as a whole.
-To this end, Plaintiff, the Human Rights Defense Center ("HRDC" or "Plaintiff"), provides incarcerated persons across the United States with publications regarding their legal and civil rights, as well as options for accessing education while incarcerated.
-However, Defendants' mail policies and practices unconstitutionally prohibit delivery of Plaintiff's books to prisoners housed in the Montgomery County Correctional Facility (the "Jail"), in violation of the First Amendment to the United States Constitution.
-Defendants'

-policies and practices also deny due process of law to senders whose mail is censored, such as Plaintiff, by failing to provide notice of and an opportunity to challenge each instance of censorship as required by the Fourteenth Amendment to the United States Constitution.
-HRDC brings this action to enjoin Defendants' censorship of its books mailed to prisoners held in the Jail, and to require Defendants to provide due process when they reject items sent to prisoners at that facility.
+To this end, Plaintiff, the Human Rights Defense Center ("HRDC" or "Plaintiff"), provides incarcerated persons across the United States with publications about their legal and civil rights, as well as options for accessing education while incarcerated.
+Defendants' policies and practices, however, frustrate that mission by unconstitutionally prohibiting delivery of Plaintiff's publications to prisoners housed in the Lincoln County Jail ("Jail"), in violation of the First Amendment.
+Defendants' policies and practices also deny due process of law to senders, such as Plaintiff, whose mail is censored by failing to provide notice of and an opportunity to challenge each instance of censorship as required by the Fourteenth Amendment.
+HRDC brings this action to enjoin Defendants' censorship of its books and magazines sent to prisoners held in the Jail, and to require Defendants to provide due process when they reject items sent to prisoners at that facility.